Muhō Noelke

 Muhō Nölke (ネルケ無方) (born March 1, 1968, as Jens Olaf Christian Nölke) is a German-born Zen monk who was the abbot of Antai-ji, a Japanese Sōtō Zen temple in Shin'onsen in the Mikata District of Japan's Hyōgo Prefecture from 2002 until 2020.
-He has translated works of Dōgen and Kōdō Sawaki, and has authored five books in German and sixteen books in Japanese.
+He has translated works of Dōgen and Kōdō Sawaki, and has authored six books in German and sixteen books in Japanese.

 Biography

 At age 16, Muhō was introduced to zazen by one of his high school teachers and soon had the wish to become a Zen monk.
 To prepare for his stay in Japan, he studied Japanese at the Free University of Berlin, along with philosophy and physics.
 During his studies, he spent one year at Kyoto University and learned for the first time about Antai-ji.
 At age 22, he spent six months there as a lay practitioner.

 Three years later, after graduating from university, Muhō was ordained as a Sōtō Zen monk under the abbot Miyaura Shinyu Rōshi.
 Apart from Antai-ji, he has trained for one year at the Rinzai monastery Tōfuku-ji in Kyoto, and one year at Hosshin-ji in Obama, Fukui.

 After obtaining the transmission of dharma (shihō) from his teacher Miyaura Rōshi, Muhō decided to live as a homeless monk in a park in central Osaka, where he led a zazen group in 2001.
 Six months later, in February 2002, he learned of the sudden death of his teacher and was called back to Antai-ji.
 He succeeded his teacher as the ninth abbot in the spring of that year.
 In 2020 he retired after 18 years as the abbot and appointed Ekō, a Japanese nun, as his successor.
 Since he retired as abbot, Muho spends most of his time in Osaka, where he leads a Zen group that meets every Sunday in Osaka castle park (except when it is raining).

 Muhō has published numerous books and translations in both Japanese and German.
 He has also featured in several films, including documentaries by director Takeshi Kitano and broadcaster Peter Barakan's "Begin Japanology", as well as Werner Penzel's feature film "Zen for Nothing".